keptn/keptn.github.io/content/docs/0.8.x/continuous_delivery/multi_stage/index.md

 keywords: [0.8.x-cd]
 ---

 The definition of a multi-stage delivery manifests in a so-called **shipyard**.
 It can hold multiple stages with dedicated and opinionated delivery tasks to execute.
 Following this declarative approach, there is no need to write imperative pipeline code.
-Keptn takes the shipyard file and creates a task sequence for multi-stage delivery.
+Keptn takes the shipyard  and creates a task sequence for multi-stage delivery.

 ## Declare Shipyard (before creating a project)